 Note: 1.
 Before measurement, check that the smoothing capacitor is discharged.

-2. At the time of continuity, the measured value is several to several ten's-of ohms depending on the number of modules, number of parallel modules, circuit tester type, etc. If all measured values are almost the same, the modules are without fault.
+2. At the time of discontinuity, the measured value is almost ∞.
+When there is an instantaneous continuity, due to the smoothing capacitor the tester may not indicate ∞.
+At the time of continuity, the measured value is several to several ten's-of ohms depending on the number of modules, number of parallel modules, circuit tester type, etc. If all measured values are almost the same, the modules are without fault.